takaya-hirano-hayashibeLabo/manipulator/documents/mujoco_setting/README_ENG.md

 (Click to download automatically.)

-After the download is complete click "vs_community_XXXXXXXXXXXX.exe" and install it.
+After the download is complete, click "vs_community_XXXXXXXXXXXX.exe" and install it.

 It takes much time ,so wait patiently.